Deprivation of liberty within care homes and hospitals

 - Involve a special advocate in some cases.

 The deprivation of liberty can be authorised for a limited time.
 We will reassess the situation to make sure the deprivation of liberty continues to be lawful.

 We will appoint a suitable representative if the person is being deprived of their liberty and this is in their best interest.
-A best interest.
 A representative can be a family member, friend or relative.

 Not every assessment process will result in an authorisation.

-You must make regular checks to see if you still need the Deprivation of Liberty.
+They must make regular checks to see if the person still needs to be deprived of their liberty.

-If there has been a change in the person's situation that requires Deprivation of Liberty to be:
+We will have to carry out a review if there has been a change in the person's situation that requires deprivation of liberty authorisation to be: